farhad-dalirani/ResNet-Backbone-Family/README.md

-# ResNet Family on CIFAR-10
+# ResNet Backbone Family on CIFAR-10
-Implementation of ResNet backbone family with PyTorch on CIFAR-10 dataset.
+Implementation of ResNet backbone family with PyTorch to replicate the result of `Deep Residual Learning for Image Recognition` on the CIFAR-10 dataset.